- Competitive Analysis

 That sums it up.

 It’s easy to see why most law practices are looking for better ways to get more clients and woo the best recruits.
 Guess what?
-You can do both of those things with the right digital marketing strategies.
+You can do both of those things with the right lawyer marketing strategies, specifically digital marketing.

-When you market your law firm online successfully, you’re accomplishing two things: you’re putting yourself front and center of both potential new clients and potential new talent, and you’re leading them through the buyer’s funnel to contact you.
-The only caveat is that competing law firms are also catching onto the need for digital marketing, so you need to not only attract clients and recruits, but also outperform and outrank your competitors.
+What is “law firm marketing”?
+When you market your law firm online successfully, you’re accomplishing two things: you’re putting yourself front and center of both potential new clients and potential new talent, and you’re leading them through the buyer’s funnel to contact and hire you.
+The only caveat is that competing law firms are also catching on to the need for digital marketing, so you need to not only attract clients and recruits, but also outperform and outrank your competitors.

 If you’ve found yourself asking “How do I get new clients for my law firm?” or “How can I get better legal talent?”
 I’m here to save the day.

-There are three key lawyer marketing strategies you should use that will help you attract and convert new clients and new talent, as well as outperform and outrank competing law firms.
+There are five key legal marketing trends you need to incorporate that will help you attract and convert new clients and new talent, as well as outperform and outrank competing law firms.
 They are:

-- Expand your online footprint beyond your law firm’s website
+- Expand your online footprint beyond your website with video marketing, PPC, social media, and local SEO

-- Use your online presence as a recruitment tool
+- Manage your reputation and use your online presence as a recruitment tool

 Where do people go when they need something?
-It used to be the Yellow Pages, but now 85 percent of consumers use the internet to find a local business.
+It used to be the Yellow Pages, but now 93 percent of consumers go online to find a local business.
 That means your law firm’s website is your number one asset.
 All things should begin and end with your website.
 In order for it to attract and convert new clients and talent, it doesn’t just need to exist—it needs to be fast, mobile friendly, easily found, appealing, and authoritative.

 Your website should be fast